Willco9960/Kicad-Projects/Week1_Kicad/README.md

 - **Bill of Materials (BOM):** A detailed list of components used in the design.
 - **3D Render:** A visual representation of the completed circuit design.
 - **Schematic Sheet:** The full schematic diagram illustrating the logic circuit.
+- ** Powerpoint** Final presentation explaining project to class and later adoring parents

 ## Files

 - `Recreated.HTML` – Bill of Materials with component details
 - `FianlProjectRecreated.step` – 3D model/render of the project
 - `Final_Recreated.pdf` – Full schematic of the logic circuit
+- 'presantion of final project DLD (1).pdf' - Presentation of Project

 ## Project Description